-If you have a cat or dog living in your home already, that pet must be neutered or spayed and current on shots.
+If you have a cat(s) or dog(s) living in your home already, a maximum of one pet can be unaltered.
+The other pets must be neutered or spayed.
+All cats and dogs in your home must be current on rabies vaccination.
 If you rent your home you will need to have approval from your landlord and any pet deposits paid before taking home your new pet.
 You will need to bring a leash and collar or a suitable crate or carrier when you pick up your new pet.

-2. Pre adoption application
+2. Pre-adoption application

 When you enter our shelter we will ask you to fill out a pre adoption application.
 Even if you have seen one of our animals you are interested in on our website, television or other source, we want to make sure we gather as much information as possible about your expectations in a pet to best help you find your future companion.

 Take a look through our binder at our shelter during adoption hours or online to see pictures, details about each dog or cat’s behavior and what type of home would be best for that pet.
 Make your selections of animals you would like to see and come out to our shelter.
 We will take you into our socialization room to visit with dogs or into a cat room to visit with the cats.
 Please note, some of our cats are available at our mobile adoption rooms located at the PetSmart locations in Fort Wayne.
 Check the "Location" for each cat or kitten on our website by clicking on their picture.

 3. Visit with the pet

 Spend time interacting with the animal and ask our staff questions you may have about how we received the animal, any behavioral information about the animal.
 We are there to help you get as familiar as possible with the animals.

 After you have visited with the pet, you may feel you would like to make it a part of your family.
 If you do, we will begin the adoption application approval process.
 We will do a simple background check for animal cruelty or domestic violence.